StackOps/python-automationclient/docs/source/Device.rst

 Replace a device
 ^^^^^^^^^^^^^^^^

-To replace a device to another one in a zone you must to provide mac, zone-id, role-id and node-id as manatories
+To replace a device to another one in a zone you must to provide its MAC, ID zone where it has been activated, ID role and ID node assigned at the moment to include it to a zone

 .. code-block:: bash